 Niti Taylor Gets Engaged; Dances Her Heart Out On Her Special Day!
 See Adorable PICS

 Kaisi Yeh Yaariyan actress Niti Taylor is all set to get married to Parikshit Bawa.
 Recently, the actress, who was last seen in Ishqbaaz, took to social media to introduce her beau to fans.
-She shared adorable picture snapped with Parikshit and wrote a note announcing her engagement news.
-On August 12, mehendi ceremony was held and Niti looked super cute in a green traditional attire.
+She shared an adorable picture snapped with Parikshit and wrote a note announcing their engagement news.
+On August 12, a mehendi ceremony was held and Niti looked super cute in a green traditional attire.

 Niti got engaged yesterday (August 13) in the presence of family and friends.
 The pictures of the same have gone viral on social media.
 Take a look at the pictures and videos!